zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 [end of dialogue]

 Jamal begins our dialogue by saying to Cindy, “I re ally dread these annual management meetings.”
 “To dread” (dread) means to n ot be excited about something.
 It's the opposite of “looking forward to ” something.
 “To dread” something is not to look forward to it.
 “Management  meetings” are meetings that are attended by, or that have as their participants , people who are managers, executives, bosses in a company.
-The “management” o f a company refers to the people who run the company – the bosses and executi ves.
+The “management” of a company refers to the people who run the company – the bosses and executi ves.

 Jamal says, “We usually have to sit through the mos t boring motivational speakers giving us pep talks.”
 “To sit through” som ething is a phrasal verb meaning to go somewhere where you have to stay, but  it isn't very pleasant.
 We might also use the verb, here, “to endure” (endure) .
 “To endure” or “to sit through” something is to go somewhere and have to l isten to things that you, perhaps, are not very interested in.
 You might have  to sit through a really bad movie if your husband or wife wants you to go, and you really don't want to go, but you say, “Okay, I’ll go,” and then you have to sit through this terrible movie about people dying and, well, that’s just an exampl e – not something from my own life.